someparty/someparty/source/articles/2022-04-04-titanic-lusitania.html.markdown

 >"The term 'Fault Lines' could serve as a metaphor for many elements of the fractures between things we see and feel but also the past and future, and frankly any pair of opposites.
 The song is two parts, the first half speaking more to my failures (shortcomings), and the second half more critiquing the world's (sometimes palpable voids)."

 This track features Cameron on guitar and bass, Aiden Ayers on lap steel and violin, with Josh Contant drumming.
-Colyn Cameron's following up her 2018 LP *Sad & Easy*.
+Based in Vancouver, Colyn Cameron's following up her 2018 LP *Sad & Easy*.
 Wake Owl last issued *The Private World Of Paradise* in 2014.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6DS5pro3lLI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>